rhine3/audiomoth-guide/guide.md

    * **What is UTC?**: Instead of referring to a time zone (like Eastern Time, Pacific Time, etc.), recordings on the AudioMoth are scheduled in UTC, a universal time standard.
 This is done to avoid ambiguity in time zones.
 UTC is equivalent to Greenwich Mean Time (GMT), but does not observe Daylight Savings time as some countries in the GMT time zone do.

    * Make sure to press "Add recording period" after typing in the desired time of each recording period.
 Recording periods will show up on the red/white graphic or the period listing on the right side of the program.
 Likewise, be sure to remove unwanted periods.

 ![Set recording period on AudioMoth configuration app](images/programming/recording-period-fast.gif)

+Set recording and sleep duration in seconds.

+* Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.

+* To make a single continuous file each recording period, set the recording duration length equal to the length of the longest recording period.
+Note that the maximum file size for any single file is 4GB, so make sure that the estimated size of each individual file is less than 4000 MB.

+* The time that recording begins depends on the switch position (DEFAULT or CUSTOM):

+    * **DEFAULT:** Device immediately starts recording for recording duration time, then sleeps, then begins recording again.
+This repeats until DEFAULT mode is turned off or the recorder dies.
+Recording period/schedule is irrelevant in DEFAULT mode.

+    * **CUSTOM:**

+        * If device is turned on outside of the scheduled recording periods, it waits until recording period starts, then begins its recording schedule.

+        * If it is turned on during the recording period, it will not start recording until the next scheduled recording begins.

+          For instance, consider an AudioMoth scheduled to record at 09:00, with a 2-minute recording duration and 2-minute sleep duration.
+If the AudioMoth was switched to CUSTOM mode at 9:01, it would skip the recording scheduled for 9:00-9:02, and wait until 09:04 to make its first recording.

+The program will calculate the energy and storage used each day once you have specified the recording period and recording/sleep durations.

+* To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.

+* Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
+Input card size and battery capacity (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
+For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

+### Other settings to consider

 Set sample rate as 2x the highest frequency you want to record.